 What is Next for US Dollar and US Dollar FOREX Rates?

 The following table shows the projected FEDS plans for rate hike during 2018.

-The above is, albeit, macro level discussion on unemployment rate and FX markets.
-Evidently, the FX markets are exceedingly more complex, and require detailed understanding of macroeconomics, micro level behavior of currencies, geo-political variations, and human psychology.
+The above is, albeit, macro-level discussion on the unemployment rate and FX markets.
+Evidently, the FX markets are exceedingly more complex and require a detailed understanding of macroeconomics, micro-level behavior of currencies, geo-political variations, and human psychology.

 This makes FX trading complex and often perilous where one can stand to lose a significant amount of monies.
 In that respect, we at Platinum Trading Institute (PTI) invite you to learn FX trading from some of the Nation’s top trader mentors.